 Beginning in 2009, St. Andrew's opened our church on Friday nights to serve as an overnight shelter for Bethlehem's homeless.
 St. Andrew's, along with 12 other churches, provided shelter, a place to sleep, dinner, breakfast, and companionship to our guests from the beginning of December until the end of March.

 Beginning in December 2017, the shelter for men and women was moved to a single location, United Church of Christ at Market and Center streets.
-St. Andrew's is responsible for the first and third Friday nights and Saturday mornings.
-We provide a meal, overnight presence, and a light breakfast for approximately 50 guests.
+St. Andrew's is responsible for providing and serving dinner, shower monitoring, and donating light breakfast for approximately 50 guests.

 Family Promise Shelter